 Examples of static characters from movies:

 - Indiana Jones from the Indiana Jones series

 - James Bond from the James Bond series

 - Yoda from the Star Wars series

 Will you use static and dynamic characters in your book?

-Let me know in the comments below what you found most helpful in this article.
 Just writing about well-written static characters made me wanna write a whole book of them!

 Of course, the most satisfying thing for readers is dynamic characters with relatable, interesting character arcs.
 However, juxtaposing them with intriguing static characters is a very effective tool for authors.